Pakistan Day Sales Compel Buyers To Shop For Eid-ul-Fitr - UrduPoint

 Sania Mushtaq, a house wife said, “I have visited different brands outlets to complete Eid shopping for my family taking advantage of this sale at the start of the summer season”.

-“The online shopping facility offered by different brands, shopping marts and food outlets have made the lives of citizens quite easier but still visiting markets for buying clothes and shoes is a better option in terms of checking the sizes and quality of dresses and shoes, she said.
+“The online shopping facility offered by different brands, shopping marts and food outlets have made the lives of citizens quite easier but still visiting markets for buying clothes and shoes is a better option in terms of checking the sizes and quality of dresses and shoes, she said while talking to APP.

 Amina Usman, a government employee said “visiting markets for Eid shopping is a difficult task during the month of Ramazan however the attracting Resolution Day sales by brands offering up to flat 30 has compelled public to rush to the markets”.